-- (1) The program of services shall be provided through a person-centered process with shared decision making. - (2) The program of services shall be informed by the understanding that implicit bias may affect the assessment, diagnosis, treatment, and discharge planning of Black, Indigenous, People of Color (BIPOC) and other marginalized individuals.

-- ([4]3) The program of services shall be provided in accordance with the principle of continuity of care, whereby a single member of the professional clinical staff shall exercise primary responsibility for each [patient] individual at all times. - ([2]4) Direct service to [patients]individuals shall be provided in accordance with an individual written plan of care, treatment and rehabilitation, specifying the nature of the conditions and the disabilities found to be present and those which are to be affected, relating these to the methods of care, treatment and rehabilitation to be provided, identifying the intended benefits of care and treatment and providing for appropriate review and revision. - ([3]5) A single case record which contains current information regarding diagnosis, treatment and evaluation of results of care or treatment for each [patient] individual shall be available to all professional staff involved in the care or treatment of that [patient] individual. - ([4]6) The programs provided by the unit shall include diagnostic and active, person-centered treatment, including but not limited to individual and group psychotherapy, acceptable interventional therapies, pharmacological [somatic]therapies, psychiatric nursing care and a therapeutic milieu.
-In addition, in order to provide alternatives to inpatient care and a continuum of support and care beyond inpatient stay, a general hospital shall, either within its facility or by affiliation with or referral to other public or nonprofit or other approved agencies, assure access for [patients] individuals, as clinically appropriate, to partial hospitalization services, outpatient and crisis and emergency services.
-The functions of the partial hospital services and outpatient programs shall closely relate to the inpatient unit, be established by written agreement if not provided by the psychiatric inpatient unit, and shall be available to all [patients] individuals who might benefit. - (7) Hospitals shall utilize best practices and person-centered approaches on the screening, assessment, treatment and disposition of individuals presenting to the hospital with acute psychiatric needs necessitating emergency and inpatient services, in accordance with office guidance. - (8[5]) The treatment program in those hospitals which provide services to children shall include the means for providing instruction to children under the age of 18, consistent with their age, needs, and clinical condition, as well as, the needs and circumstances within the facility or program, in techniques and procedures which will enable such [patients]individuals to [protect themselves from] report abuse and maltreatment. - (9[6]) A nurse practitioner or registered nurse shall be on duty on the unit at all times. - (10[7]) A physician shall be on duty at all times at the hospital, and other medical staff shall be available on call as needed. - $(\underline{11[8]})$ The unit shall have continuously in force a written policy on prescription and dispensing of medications, including appropriate time limits for prescriptions or drug orders and requirements for review by the physician responsible.
+(1) The program of services shall be provided in accordance with the principle of continuity of care, whereby a single member of the professional clinical staff shall exercise primary responsibility for each patient at all times.

+(2) Direct service to patients shall be provided in accordance with an individual written plan of care, treatment and rehabilitation, specifying the nature of the conditions and the disabilities found to be present and those which are to be affected, relating these to the methods of care, treatment and rehabilitation to be provided, identifying the intended benefits of care and treatment and providing for appropriate review and revision.

+(3) A single case record which contains current information regarding diagnosis, treatment and evaluation of results of care or treatment for each patient shall be available to all professional staff involved in the care or treatment of that patient.

+(4) The programs provided by the unit shall include diagnostic and active treatment, including but not limited to individual and group psychotherapy, acceptable interventional therapies, pharmacological [somatic]therapies, psychiatric nursing care and a therapeutic milieu.
+In addition, in order to provide alternatives to inpatient care and a continuum of support and care beyond inpatient stay, a general hospital shall, either within its facility or by affiliation with or referral to other public or nonprofit or other approved agencies, assure access for patients, as clinically appropriate, to partial hospitalization services, outpatient and crisis and emergency services.
+The functions of the partial hospital services and outpatient programs shall closely relate to the inpatient unit, be established by written agreement if not provided by the psychiatric inpatient unit, and shall be available to all patients who might benefit.

+(5) Hospitals shall utilize best practices on the screening, assessment, treatment and disposition of individuals presenting to the hospital with acute psychiatric needs necessitating emergency and inpatient services, in accordance with Office guidance.

+(6) The treatment program in those hospitals which provide services to children shall include the means for providing instruction to children under the age of 18, consistent with their age, needs, and clinical condition, as well as, the needs and circumstances within the facility or program, in techniques and procedures which will enable such patients to [protect themselves from] report abuse and maltreatment.

+(7[6]) A nurse practitioner or registered nurse shall be on duty on the unit at all times.

+(8[7]) A physician shall be on duty at all times at the hospital, and other medical staff shall be available on call as needed.

+(9[8]) The unit shall have continuously in force a written policy on prescription and dispensing of medications, including appropriate time limits for prescriptions or drug orders and requirements for review by the physician responsible.

-(12[9]) All facilities accepting admissions pursuant to section 9.39 of the Mental Hygiene Law [must]shall demonstrate the capacity to, when appropriate, control the access to and exit from units or areas of units in which individuals admitted pursuant to section 9.39 reside.
+(10[9]) All facilities accepting admissions pursuant to section 9.39 of the Mental Hygiene Law [must]shall demonstrate the capacity to, when appropriate, control the access to and exit from units or areas of units in which individuals admitted pursuant to section 9.39 reside.